Reading lesson: Tell Me No Lies by Malorie Blackman

 two videos of Dianne Buswell reading extracts from the book

-Watch Strictly Come Dancing dancer Dianne Buswell read this extract from Tell Me No Lies.
+Watch Strictly Come Dancing dancer Dianne Buswell read this first extract from Tell Me No Lies.

 As you watch, think about the following questions:

 What is your first impression of Gemma?

 How do you know that she cares about these newspaper clippings?

 Now watch Dianne read a second extract from Tell Me No Lies.

 As you watch, think about the following questions.

 What are your thoughts on the dynamics between Mike, Nan and Gramps?

 Have you heard the phrase ‘all bark and no bite’ before?
 What do you think it means?

 You may need paper and a pen or pencil for some of these activities.